kishwarjehan1/202408C/README.md

-how are yuou
+how are you
-Soch ka bata dunga thori dair baad sunshine
+Soch ka bata dunga thori der bad